 There is a term in interior design philosophy called the work triangle.
 Any good cook, or busy parent trying to hastily prepare dinner for the family, knows that the distance you have to travel between the three most important stations in the kitchen can make or break your culinary success.
 The three cooking stations that make up the traditional work triangle in the kitchen are the stove, the refrigerator and the sink.

 The ultimate kitchen is not too crowded, so as to allow for more than one cook.
-Yet, at the same time, it does exhaust the cook with too many steps between the three work stations.
+Yet, at the same time, it doesn't exhaust the cook with too many steps between the three work stations.
 According to Architectural Digest and the common elements of the "golden triangle" in the kitchen, each leg of the triangle should be between 4 and 9 feet.
 Anything less than 4 feet will create a bottleneck and anything longer than 9 would be too far to carry food, dishes and pots and pans.
 The sum distance of the triangle should be between 13 and 26 feet.